yashshrikant99/Software-Engineering-Project/ACCEPTANCE-TEST-README.md

 The user clicks on the add button and the stock along with its current price, a buy button, and a remove button is added to the watchlist.

+# What You'll Need:

+- React
+- Jest
+- SuperTest
+- Getting Started:

+# Checkout to following branch before testing:

+  git checkout frontend-test

+# Install the tools:

+- Terminal : install the Jest and Supertest framework library

+ npm install -g --save-dev jest supertest

+ # How to run the tests
+ - Terminal write the command

+npm test

 # Acceptance testing search bar results mimicked.
 ![image](https://github.com/yashshrikant99/Software-Engineering-Project/assets/58352099/b7421465-6e54-4e22-a1bf-f734eb49f208)